J0vid/Colormesh/README.md

 ```

+# Image Processing - Consensus shape images
+Similar to landmarking, images can be unwarped to a consensus shape either within the Colormesh environment or in your favorite geometric morphometrics software, then imported into Colormesh for sampling.
+Below, we describe these two options.

-## Generating consensus images within Colormesh
+## Option 1) Generating consensus images within the Colormesh environment

+Images that are unwarped to a consensus shape within the Colormesh environment must have the same pixel dimensions (height x width).
 Unwarping to a consensus shape within Colormesh is performed by the *tps.unwarp* function.
 The function first performs a Generalized Procrustes Analysis utilizingemploying the utilities of the *geomorph* package to generate a consensus shape.
 Then, the *imager* package is used to to perform a thin-plate spline (TPS) image transformation.
 Finally, the resulting unwarped images are saved as PNG image format files in the directory identified by the user.

 The first step is to define the perimeter map of the specimen and identifying which landmarks, if any, are sliding landmarks (semilandmarks).
 This perimeter map tells Colormesh the order in which to connect the points so a perimeter is drawn.
 This perimeter map is used in both the unwarping process (landmark sliding) and the Delaunay triangulation (described below) to determine sampling locations.
 The code below tells Colormesh what order to read the landmarks in so that a perimeter is drawn around the specimen in a "connect-the-dots" manner.
 In the guppy example below, the first seven landarks that were placed around the guppy were at traditional landmark locations (easily identifiable between images); the remaining 55 landmarks are referred to as semilandmarks.
 Semilandmarks are interspersed between the traditional landmarks and allowed to slide along the tangent of the curve they create when generating a consensus shape.